mantidproject/mantid/Code/Mantid/docs/source/concepts/CrystalStructureAndReflections.rst

 =================================

 This document describes how crystal structure data can be processed and used in Mantid.
-For the understanding of the concepts of :ref:` <Symmetry groups>` and :ref:`space groups <Point and space groups>` in Mantid it may be useful to read those introductory articles before proceeding with this document.
-While there is a short introduction into theoretical aspects this page is not a replacement for proper text books on the subject.
+For the understanding of the concepts of :ref:`symmetry <Symmetry groups>` and :ref:`space groups <Point and space groups>` in Mantid it may be useful to read those introductory articles before proceeding with this document.
+While there is a short introduction into theoretical aspects this page is not a replacement for proper introductory text books on the subject where all these principles are explained in great detail and on a much more general basis.

 Theoretical aspects
 ~~~~~~~~~~~~~~~~~~~